 - Before or after unprotected anal sex, the penis ejaculates close to the vagina and it drips/leaks into the vulva.
 Again, the semen would have to make its way inside the vagina.

-With any of these scenarios, it’s unlikely the semen would find a way into the vagina without being brought there by something with semen on it (fingers, toys, penis).
+With any of these scenarios, it’s unlikely the semen would find a way into the vagina without being brought there by something with semen on it (like fingers, toys, or a penis).

 Again, all these scenarios are very unlikely.
-One study of U.S. women from the British Medical Journal found that 0.5 percent of women self-reported a “virgin pregnancy,” or pregnancy without vaginal intercourse.
+One study of U.S. women found that 0.5 percent of women self-reported a “virgin pregnancy,” or pregnancy without vaginal intercourse.

-In these scenarios, it’s possible semen made its way into the vagina one of the ways we just described or the self-reporting wasn’t totally honest.
+In these scenarios, it’s possible semen made its way into the vagina one of the ways we just described — or that the self-reporting wasn’t totally honest.